garden-io/garden/docs/reference/action-types/Deploy/container.md

   daemon: false

   # Specifies which files or directories to sync to which paths inside the running containers of the service when it's
-  # in dev mode, and overrides for the container command and/or arguments.
+  # in sync mode, and overrides for the container command and/or arguments.
   #
-  # Dev mode is enabled when running the `garden dev` command, and by setting the `--dev` flag on the `garden deploy`
+  # Sync is enabled e.g. by setting the `--sync` flag on the `garden deploy` command.
-  # command.
   #
   # See the [Code Synchronization guide](https://docs.garden.io/guides/code-synchronization-dev-mode) for more
   # information.
-  devMode:
+  sync:
-    # Override the default container arguments when in dev mode.
+    # Override the default container arguments when in sync mode.
     args:

-    # Override the default container command (i.e. entrypoint) when in dev mode.
+    # Override the default container command (i.e. entrypoint) when in sync mode.
     command:

     # Specify one or more source files or directories to automatically sync with the running container.
-    sync:
+    paths:
       - # POSIX-style path of the directory to sync to the target, relative to the config's directory.
 Must be a
         # relative path.
 Defaults to the config's directory if no value is provided.
         source: .